Top 10 best company cars 2021

 There are so many attractive choices these days that picking the best company car can be quite a challenge.
 We look at the best of today's most popular models

 Half of all new cars registered in the UK are purchased for company car fleets but what should you look for when it comes to buying one?
 When choosing a company car, you'll want to keep a close eye on costs, with a car's Benefit-in-Kind (BiK) liability a deciding factor.

 For decades the diesel engine was the default choice of the company-car driver.
 Now, however, a diesel model that doesn’t comply to RDE2 standards incurs a 4% BiK surcharge (up to 37%) over petrol models with the same emissions figure.
 This means you need to consider if you will drive enough miles to justify the amount you’d save in fuel over the higher BiK cost and related income tax.

 With diesel power gradually falling out of favour, what are the cheap alternatives?
-In recent years though, petrol, hybrid and plug-in hybrid, and electric cars have all become increasingly popular with company-car drivers thanks to more beneficial BiK tax rates.
-For 2020-21, business users of electric cars will pay absolutely no BiK tax whatsoever.
+In recent years, petrol, hybrid,plug-in hybrid, and electric cars have all become increasingly popular with company-car drivers thanks to more beneficial BiK tax rates.
+For 2020-21, business users of electric cars pay absolutely no BiK tax whatsoever.
 By comparison, a former company-car favourite, the Ford Mondeo, now attracts a steep BiK rate when specced with a 2.0-litre diesel engine.
 So, although they may come with a larger price tag, they’ll end up saving you more money in the long term.

 Here is our list of the 10 best company cars you can buy today: